 - You did not intend to deceive the supposed theft victim, and

 - The person you are supposed to have stolen from did not actually rely on anything you said.6

-In this article, our California criminal defense attorneys explain the crime of theft by false pretenses by addressing the following:
+In this article, our California criminal defense attorneys will address the following: